Soft Hamburger Buns

 The perfect hamburger bun should be soft yet sturdy, with a lightly sweet flavor, a fluffy interior, and a slightly toasted exterior.
 Sized just right, it balances the juicy burger patty and holds moisture without getting soggy.
 Sesame seeds can also add an extra layer of texture and flavor.

 After countless attempts, I finally nailed this hamburger bun recipe.
 Early batches were too dense, so I adjusted the milk.
 Next, I realized it needed more fat, so I added an egg and extra oil.
-For sweetness, I increased the honey, and voilà —a bun that’s soft, flavorful, and perfect for any burger!
+For sweetness, I increased the honey, and voilà!
+A bun that’s soft, flavorful, and perfect for any burger.

 Yeast before Blooming Yeast After Blooming

-🌟 Love this recipe?
+Love this recipe?
 Spread the love by leaving a star review or dropping a comment below!
 I’d really love to hear what you think.
-If this recipe hit the spot for you, you’d be helping me out big time by sharing it on Pinterest or Facebook! 💬✨
+If this recipe hit the spot for you, you’d be helping me out big time by sharing it on Pinterest or Facebook!

 Some of the links on this site are affiliate links, meaning I may earn a commission if you make a purchase through them (It won’t cost you extra, promise).
-This helps support my work and allows me to continue creating content—thank you for your support!
+This helps support my work and allows me to continue creating content.
 Rest assured, I only recommend products I personally use and love.
+Thank you for your support!

 Soft Hamburger Buns